 - Develop and practice a family emergency plan, including communication devices.

 - Build a food supply in your own home.
 Store a 3 month supply of the foods you eat every day so you can live without going to the store.
 Also, secure a longer-term survival food storage that will sustain you with basic foods for at least one year.
+Click here for our personal recommendation for reputable long term food storage suppliers.

 - Store water along with the tools to disinfect and purify water.